Mad TV season 2: Home releases

 Despite a preview on the special features disc of the Mad TV: the Complete First Season DVD box set, season two of Mad TV was not initially released on DVD due to poor sales of season one.
 Shout Factory finally released the complete second season on March 26, 2013.

-On the HBO Max release, episodes 2, 3, 9, 14, 21 and 22 are missing.
-Episodes 21 and 22 show up as best of episodes.
+The HBO Max version omitted episodes 2, 3, 9, 14, 21 and 22.
+Episodes 21 and 22 show up as "best-of" episodes.